CrimeOwl AI logoCrimeOwl AI

 Federal arrest warrant issued

-United States District Court, Eastern District of Pennsylvania issues federal warrant for unlawful flight to avoid prosecution
+A federal arrest warrant was issued in the United States District Court, Eastern District of Pennsylvania, for unlawful flight to avoid prosecution.

 Key Locations